vvvdevs/vvv-platform-smart-contracts/README.md

 ### Features Added

 1. Batching function for manualAddContribution to store users' previous investment data with less function calls.
 Using [this gas calculator](https://www.rareskills.io/ethereum-gas-price-calculator) and the --gas-report, adding 3000 contributions would cost a total of 81473777 gas.
 At 2000 USD per ETH, and 40 Gwei per gas, this would amount to 6517 USD.
+2. Added function to transfer payment token to the desired wallet for an investment.
+These would have been locked!
+Feel silly missing that but at least it is no longer missing.

 ### Patched Exploits